Costco Travel Search Widget

 Costco Travel stakeholders were reluctant to give up old ways of making design decisions, so we had to move slowly and prove that every change we were making was valuable.

-Put new products in first position
+2. Put new products in first position

-Single line search
+3. Hotel-only single line search

 The impact of the Costco Travel Search Widget redesign

 There is still more work to do on the search widget.
 My team is continuously finding opportunities to remove friction and get users into the search and booking workflow.
+But we are in a much better place today, both in terms of usability and business outcomes, than we were when we started the project.

 Lessons learned

-Level up stakeholders in UX.
+Level up stakeholders in UX

 Stakeholders may have varying levels of UX maturity, and it's important to use the many research tools that we have at our disposal to win them over.
 I took the time that each stakeholder needed to bring them along for the ride, which has paid off in big ways ever since.

-Mixed methods matter.
+Mixed methods matter

 In this project, some of our stakeholders were more convinced by showing user highlight reels, while others were more persuaded by the A/B test results.
 Being able to customize my messaging using both qualitative and quantitative research helped me to gain the buy-in I needed to move the project forward.